 For a large number of variables present in the dataset, K-means operates quicker than Hierarchical clustering.

-While redetermining the cluster center, an instance can modify the cluster.
+While redetermining the cluster centre, an instance can modify the cluster.

 K-means reforms compact clusters.